 3. Free Tours

 Did You Know?
 The “Mo” in Motown was derived from “Motor City” which pays homage to the ultra-obvious notion that Detroit is the car capital of the world!
-Detroit and its metro area are world headquarters to all three major U.S. automakers: Ford, Chrysler and General Motors.
+Detroit and its metro area are the world headquarters to all three major U.S. automakers: Ford, Chrysler and General Motors.
 Every tour of Detroit should stop at the world headquarters and the iconic building in Detroit’s skyline, the GM Renaissance Center.
 Free tours of the GM Renaissance Center take visitors through the automaker’s showroom, highlighting vintage, new and concept vehicles.
 The grand finale is a glass elevator ride to the 72nd floor of the Detroit Marriott Hotel.

 Keeping on the architecture trail, Detroit Experience Factory offers a free weekly Art & Architecture Walking Tour.
 On the tour, you’ll discover the city’s rich history, grand buildings and vibrant art in public places.
 Stand on Detroit’s Point of Origin in Campus Martius Park, pose with the Spirit of Detroit and adore the art deco in the ceiling of the majestic Guardian Building, a National Historic Landmark.

 Detroit has been called the Paris of the Midwest because of its attention to fine architecture; it is one of the only cities in the country so faithfully emblematic of this architectural style.
 A Detroit tour focused on architecture should include visiting works from Albert Kahn, George D. Mason and Wirt C. Rowland.
 Minoru Yamasaki, who later designed the World Trade Center, also got his start in Detroit, where he designed buildings including One Woodward Avenue.